mjgs/minimal-express-typescript/README.md

 # minimal-express-typescript

-Minimal express app written in typescript that includes npm scripts to lint, compile and copy assets to dist direcotry and the ability to run the app in the vscode debugger.
+Minimal express app written in typescript that includes npm scripts to lint, compile and copy assets to dist directory and the ability to run the app in the vscode debugger.

 ## Setup